IntersectMBO/lsm-tree/doc/final-report/integration-notes.md

 The consequence is that, while it is in principle still possible to produce hash collisions in the Bloom filter, this now depends on knowing the salt.
-However, every node has a different salt.
-Thus a system-wide attack becomes impossible.
+However, every node should have a different salt, in which case no single block can be used to attack every node in the system.
 It is only plausible to target individual nodes, but discovering a node’s salt is extremely difficult.
 In principle there is a timing side channel, in that collisions will cause more I/O and thus cause longer running times.
-To exploit this, an attacker would need to get upstream of a victim node, supply a valid block and measure the timing of receiving the block downstream.
-There would, however, be a large amount of noise spoiling such an attack.
+To exploit this, an attacker would need to get upstream of a victim node, supply a valid block on top of the current chain and measure the timing of receiving the block downstream.
+There would, however, be a large amount of noise spoiling such measurements, necessitating many samples.
+Creating many samples requires creating many blocks that the victim node will adopt, which requires substantial stake (or successfully executing an eclispse attack).

 Overall, our judgement is that our mitigation is sufficient, but it merits a security review from others who may make a different judgement.
 It is also worth